Houston Medical Malpractice Lawyer

 To preserve evidence and protect your health, take the following steps as soon as you realize you may be the victim of medical malpractice.

 - Find another doctor.
-Your first priority should be your health, and if you believe a medical professional committed an act of malpractice, you need to find another physician who can undo the damage and provide appropriate treatment.
+Your first priority should be your health and health care, and if you believe a medical professional committed an act of malpractice, you need to find another physician who can undo the damage and provide appropriate treatment.
 In addition, seeking the opinion of a second medical professional will provide valuable evidence for your case.

 - Request copies of your medical records.
 These records will play a vital role in your claim, so it is important to obtain as much documentation as possible.
 Save all records from any future appointments as well.